AriaTn84/DBproject/README.md

             "payment_due_by": "YYYY-MM-DDTHH:MM:SS"
         }
         ```
+    - After 5 minutes send you email remainder to complete payment.
-        If you do not complete the payment after 10 minutes system cancel the reserve(You must run worker).
+    - If you do not complete the payment after 10 minutes system cancel the reserve(You must run worker).

 -   **Step 2: Make Payment**
     -   **Endpoint**: `POST /api/payment/pay/`